intelowlproject/IntelOwl/docs/source/Usage.md

 The following is the list of the available connectors:
 * `MISP`: automatically creates an event on your MISP instance, linking the successful analysis on IntelOwl.
 * `OpenCTI`: automatically creates an observable and a linked report on your OpenCTI instance, linking the the successful analysis on IntelOwl.
+* `YETI` (Your Everyday Threat Intelligence): find or create observable on YETI, linking the successful analysis on IntelOwl.

 ## Connectors customization
 Connectors being optional are `disabled` by default.
 You can enable them by changing the configuration values inside `configuration/connector_config.json`.
 This file is mounted as a docker volume, so you won't need to rebuild the image.